-The Subway is the easiest way to get around the City Centre and West End of Glasgow.
+The subway is the easiest way to get around the city centre and west areas of Glasgow.
 Running every 5 minutes at peak times, it takes just 24 minutes to complete a circuit of the 15 stations.
-Tickets start from £1.40.
+Tickets start from £1.55.

 You can either buy a single ticket or, if you’re here for a few days, you might want to get a Subway Smartcard, which offers the best fares and you can top up as you go.
 Download the Glasgow Subway map to find your way around the stations.

-Glasgow Central Station links Glasgow by rail to the South, with Glasgow Queen Street Station operating routes mainly to Edinburgh & the North.
-Check out the ScotRail website for all the routes and timetables.
+Glasgow Central Station links Glasgow by rail to the south, with Glasgow Queen Street Station operating routes mainly to Edinburgh and the north.
+Check out the ScotRail website for information on all routes and timetables.

-The SPT "Roundabout" ticket gives one day unlimited travel by rail and Subway to over 110 stations in the Greater Glasgow area.
-These tickets can be purchased through ScotRail or SPT Travel Centres and are valid after 09:00 Monday to Friday, and all day at weekends and Glasgow public holidays & can be purchased either through ScotRail or SPT Travel Centres.
+The SPT 'Roundabout' ticket gives one-day unlimited travel on ScotRail and SPT Subway services to over 110 stations in the Greater Glasgow area.
+These tickets can be purchased at any staffed rail station or from staff on board, and are valid after 0900 Monday to Friday, all day at weekends and Glasgow public holidays.

-Glasgow's taxi drivers are some of the friendliest (and most chatty!) in the world!
+Glasgow's taxi drivers are some of the friendliest (and most chatty!) in the world.
 Glasgow Taxis, the distinctive black cabs, operate 5 and 6 seater cabs in and around the city.
+Look out for their People Make Glasgow ruby coloured cabs too!
 If their yellow light is on they can be flagged down on the street, or alternatively call +44 (0) 141 429 70 70 to book.

 City Sightseeing Bus

-Cycling around Glasgow is a quick, easy and fun way to get see the city!
-Nextbike Glasgow has 400 bikes for hire in 43 locations, available 24/7.
-You can rent a bike via nextbike’s Android/iPhone App, by the on-bike computer, or by phoning +44 (0)20 816 69851.
-Rental starts at £1 for the first 30 minutes - get started here.
+Cycling around Glasgow is a quick, easy and fun way to get to see the city!
+Nextbike Glasgow has 700 bikes and e-bikes for hire in over 50 locations, available 24/7.
+You can rent a bike via Nextbike’s app, by the on-bike computer, or by phoning +44 (0)20 816 69851.
+Rental starts at £1 for the first 30 minutes and you can get started here.